1Bayshore/1Bayshore.github.io/sources/adcovtle-grammar-basic.md

 | ps- | Present (relative) |
 | doh- | Past (relative) |

+Prefixes may be stacked. (e.g. tlano (forbidden) -> atlano (to forbid) -> ma psatlano (I forbid))

+Irregular verbs:
-Note: Some verbs are considered «þepete verbs».
-With these verbs, þ-, p-, and t- prefixes are used in the absolute forms instead of ð-,
+* Some verbs are considered «þepete verbs».
+With these verbs, þ-, p-, and t- prefixes are used in the absolute forms instead of ð-, -b, and d-.
-Note: For verbs that begin with a consonant in the infinitive, remove the final vowel, and put it at the front.
+* For verbs that begin with a consonant in the infinitive, remove the final vowel, and put it at the front. (e.g. «hove» -> «ma behov»)
+* The only other irregular verbs are «ote», which shortens to «od» in the absolute, and «uzeþ», which shortens to «uz» in the absolute.

 Noun Prefix Usage:
-	•	Counted Nouns: Use the prefix la- (attached directly to the noun, e.g., laplimotem).
+* Counted Nouns: Use the prefix la- (attached directly to the noun, e.g., laplimotem).
 If the word begins with a vowel, the prefix is shortened to just l-
-	•	Uncounted Nouns: Use the prefix te- (also attached directly, e.g., telograði). if the word begins with a vowel, the prefix is shorted to just t-
+* Uncounted Nouns: Use the prefix te- (also attached directly, e.g., telograði). if the word begins with a vowel, the prefix is shorted to just t-

 Make sure the prefixes form one word with the noun (e.g., “laplimotem” rather than “la plimotem”).